PaulVMo/helium-validator-deb/README.md

 A deb package provides the easiest way to install and run a Helium validator on Debian or Ubuntu.
 Get the performance of source with the convenience of a container.

 This software is provided as-is without warranty of any kind.
-If you do find an issue or have questions, open an issue or reach out to me on Helium Discord @PaulVMo and I will do my best to respond.
+If you do find an issue or have questions, open an issue or reach out to me on Helium Discord @PaulM and I will do my best to respond.

 Note, the hosted package was built on an AMD Zen2 machine.
 Please log an issue against this repo if you find compatibility issues with other processors.